 Blogging for beginners can be very exciting.
 After all, you’re going to grow a big audience to read your blog, right?
-Unfortunately, it isn’t that easy.
+Unfortunately, it isn’t that easy as beginner bloggers.

 The number of bloggers is expected to reach 31.7 million in 2020.
 You need to create a great blog that stands out from the crowd if you want people to visit your website instead of one of your competitors.

 If you’re new to blogging, you’re bound to make mistakes.
 However, that doesn’t mean you can’t learn how to avoid them.
 Keep learning to four three common mistakes that beginner bloggers often make.

 It isn’t hard for new bloggers to get excited and start writing about everything.
 The question is, do the people you want reading your blog want to read what you’re writing?